The LSST Dark Energy Science Collaboration (DESC) Science Requirements Document: Introduction

 \section{Introduction}

 Understanding the nature of dark energy is one of the key objectives of the cosmological community today.
-The objective of the LSST Dark Energy Science Collaboration (DESC) is to prepare for and carry out dark energy analysis with the LSST survey \citep{2008arXiv0805.2366I,2009arXiv0912.0201L}.
-Following acquisition of the LSST survey images and their processing with the data management (DM) pipeline by the LSST Project, the DESC will use its own ``user-generated'' software to analyze the LSST data and produce cosmological parameter constraints.
+The objective of the LSST Dark Energy Science Collaboration (DESC) is to prepare for and carry out dark energy analysis with LSST \citep{2008arXiv0805.2366I,2009arXiv0912.0201L}.
+Following acquisition of the LSST images and the processing with Rubin's LSST Science Pipelines, both carried out by Rubin Observatory, the DESC will use its own ``user-generated'' software to analyze the LSST data and produce cosmological parameter constraints.
 In this document, the DESC Science Requirements Document (DESC~SRD), we outline the DESC's scientific objectives, along with the performance requirements that the DESC's software (including simulations and theoretical modeling capabilities) must meet to ensure that the DESC meets those scientific objectives.
 Unlike requirements in a Science Requirements Document for a hardware project, the detailed requirements on software pipelines in the DESC~SRD may evolve with time, since they are sensitive to assumptions about the entire analysis pathway to cosmological parameters, about which our understanding will continually improve.

-The LSST Project has its own science requirements document (the LSST~SRD), which can be found on the LSST Project webpage\footnote{\url{https://docushare.lsstcorp.org/docushare/dsweb/Services/LPM-17}}.
-The LSST~SRD outlines requirements on the LSST hardware, observatory, and DM pipeline, all of which fall under the purview of the LSST Project.
-In defining the performance requirements for DESC software, we assume that the LSST Project is going to deliver survey data in accordance with the ``design specifications'' in the LSST~SRD (not the more pessimistic ``minimum specifications'', or the more optimistic ``stretch goals'').
-We note that the LSST survey strategy will continue to evolve as LSST approaches first light, with the possibility of significant updates in cadence and how depth is build up over time, while still satisfying the LSST Project SRD requirements.
-In the subsections below, we highlight relevant LSST Project requirements; more generally, our reliance on LSST Project tools and requirements is summarized in \appref{app:lsst}.
+Rubin Observatory has its own science requirements document for LSST (the LSST~SRD), which can be found on their webpage\footnote{\url{https://docushare.lsstcorp.org/docushare/dsweb/Services/LPM-17}}.
+The LSST~SRD outlines requirements on the hardware, observatory, and the LSST Science Pipelines, all of which fall under the purview of Rubin Observatory.
+In defining the performance requirements for DESC software, we assume that Rubin Observatory is going to deliver survey data in accordance with the ``design specifications'' in the LSST~SRD (not the more pessimistic ``minimum specifications'', or the more optimistic ``stretch goals'').
+We note that the LSST observing strategy will continue to evolve as LSST approaches first light, with the possibility of significant updates in cadence and how depth is build up over time, while still satisfying the LSST~SRD requirements.
+In the subsections below, we highlight relevant LSST Project requirements; more generally, our reliance on Rubin Observatory tools and requirements is summarized in \appref{app:lsst}.

 Following the convention for DOE projects, we quantify the constraining power of dark energy measurements using the figure of merit (FoM) from the Dark Energy Task Force report (DETF; \citealt{2006astro.ph..9591A}).
 The definition of this quantity, and other relevant terminology for the DESC~SRD, is in \autoref{sec:definitions}.
 While the main text summarizes the calculations for the sake of brevity, detailed technical appendices describe exactly what was calculated for each probe, with assumptions and systematics models described in a manner designed to ensure reproducibility of the results in this document.